replicatedhq/replicated-field-labs/instruqt/support-bundle-own-app/01-intro/assignment.md

 * **What you will do**:
   * Learn to troubleshoot application & cluster problems using Support Bundles and `sbctl`
-* **Who this is for**: This track is for anyone who will build KOTS applications **plus** anyone who will be user-facing
+* **Who this is for**:
+  * This track is for anyone who will build KOTS applications **plus** anyone who will be user-facing:
     * Full Stack / DevOps / Product Engineers
     * Support Engineers
     * Implementation / Field Engineers
     * Success / Sales Engineers
 * **Prerequisites**:
   * Basic working knowledge of Linux (Bash)
   * A release of your application is available in Replicated Vendor Portal